oubino/locpix/docs/source/user_guide/templates/preprocess.rst

 preprocess
 ==========

-The following are the names of the x column, y column, z column if present, channel, frame, in the csvs being processed
+Name of the column which has the x, y, z (if present) coordinates, the channel and frame information in the csvs being processed [If not present put null]
 ::

   x_col: 'X (nm)'